umee-network/docs/docs/developers/price-feeder.md

 The `price-feeder` tool is responsible for performing the following:

 1. Fetching and aggregating exchange rate price data from various providers, e.g. Binance and Osmosis, based on the operator configuration.
 These exchange rates are exposed via API and are used to feed up to the minute pricing into the main oracle process.
-2. Aggregating exchange rate price data and submitting those exchange rates on-chain to Umee's `x/oracle` module following the Umee's [Oracle](https://github.com/umee-network/umee/tree/main/x/oracle/spec) specification.
+2. Aggregating exchange rate price data and submitting those exchange rates on-chain to UX's `x/oracle` module following the UX's [Oracle](https://github.com/umee-network/UX/tree/main/x/oracle/spec) specification.

 ## Usage